jmschnei/Datadukt/README.md

-# CurationWorkflowManager
+# Datadukt

-The Workflow Manager orchestrates the different services of the Lynx platform.
+This is an NLP tasks orchestration tool, i.e., a tool to manage pipelines or workflows of NLP processes.

+The name of this tool comes from the combination of 'Data' and 'dukt' (taken from "Aquae-dukt").

+Datadukt orchestrates different NLP services that can be hosted in different platforms, such as Qurator, Lynx or ELG.

 It's basic components are:

 * **Tasks** Unitary pieces of work.
 One can think of them as specific methods of a service.
 They are atomic, in the sense that they don't require each other.
 * **Workflow Templates** Directed Acyclig Graphs (DAG) whose nodes are tasks and whose edges indicate the sequence of execution.
 They are abstract just as tasks, their instantiations we call Jobs.
 The output of a task execution is fed as input into the next (according to the DAG) task execution.